19 things to buy for your kitchen during Prime Day | CNN Underscored

 T-Fal Kitchen Appliances and Cookware (starting at $40.55; amazon.com)

 If you’re in need of new cookware, today’s the right time to buy.
 Quality pots and pans from trusted brand T-fal are marked down, and you can choose from sets that will have you covered no matter what you’re cooking up, or just opt for a new piece to add to your existing collection.
 (Its nonstick won our best nonstick pan of 2021.)
-There’s even a couple deep fryers and an indoor grill up for grabs.
+There are even a couple deep fryers and an indoor grill up for grabs.

 GreenLife Cookware Sets ($69.99, originally $99.99 amazon.com)